Myora Cup 2020

-The course starts near the Myora Light near North Stradbroke Island and finishes down the bay with an overnight stay at RQYS Canaipa.
+The course for the Myora Cup will generally start near the Myora Light near North Stradbroke Island and finish down the Bay with an overnight stay at RQYS Canaipa.

-Please be aware you are not permitted to run the course at all prior to your official start time on Saturday 2nd of March.
+As with all navigation events, and in the spirit of the event, please be aware you are not permitted to run the course at all prior to your official start time on the day of the event.

 Traditional Competitors please be aware of the following new requirement after review of the winning Traditional track at Goodwill Cup 2018.